Welcome to the University of Queensland!

 English for Academic Purposes (EAP) teaches academic English and gives students skills in formal writing, reading and speaking.

 English for Academic Communication (EAC) is a part time English academic course that helps UQ students to improve their English skills while studying their program.

 English Conversation Club is a free support service for international student family members, and other international professors and staff.
 This informal course is held 3 time per week.

-If you were a UQ student and have graduated, you can apply for a half price IELTS test (Interna-tional English Language Testing System Test).
+If you were a UQ International student and have graduated, you may be eligible for a co-funded IELTS test.
+Please note places are strictly limited each semester.

 This program can be customised for the group’s specific needs and can be tailored to university, institutional, government, corporate and community clients.
 It is 3-4 weeks duration with training and guest lectures.